warmcat/libwebsockets/README.build.md

 wolfSSL/CyaSSL is a lightweight SSL library targeted at embedded systems: https://www.wolfssl.com/wolfSSL/Products-wolfssl.html

-It contains a OpenSSL compatability layer which makes it possible to pretty much link to it instead of OpenSSL, giving a much smaller footprint.
+It contains a OpenSSL compatibility layer which makes it possible to pretty much link to it instead of OpenSSL, giving a much smaller footprint.

 **NOTE**: wolfssl needs to be compiled using the `--enable-opensslextra` flag for